-Subsequent to year-end, an outbreak of a new strain of coronavirus (COVID-19) resulted in a major global health crisis which continues to have impacts on the global economy and the financial markets at the date of completion of the financial statements.
-These events have caused significant changes to the in place cash flows in the beginning of the year.
+Since January 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to business globally resulting in an economic slowdown.
+These events have caused significant changes to the cash flows at the beginning of the year.
 As the Company owns retail strip centers, several of the tenants had been deemed non-essential and had been required to close.
-Tenants reopened in June 2020.
+Tenants have reopened in June 2020.

-As of August 30, 2021, 116th Street Centre, located in Carmel, IN, reported that there are currently no COVID restrictions in place that impact the tenants.
+As of March 31, 2022, 116th Street Centre, located in Carmel, IN, reported that there are currently no COVID restrictions in place that impact the tenants.
 The mortgage payable remained current during COVID.

-As of August 30, 2021, Metro Gateway, located in Phoenix, Arizona, reported that there are currently no restrictions in place that impact the tenants.
+As of March 31, 2022, Metro Gateway, located in Phoenix, Arizona, reported that there are currently no restrictions in place that impact the tenants.
 Due to previous COVID related tenant closures, the Company entered into negotiations with the mortgage loan's special servicer regarding a mortgage payment plan.
-However, prior to an agreement being reached, the tenants were permitted to reopen and the loan was brough current.
+However, prior to an agreement being reached, the tenants were permitted to reopen, and the loan was brought current.

-As of August 30, 2021, Martin Downs Town Center, located in Palm City, FL, reported that there are no COVID restrictions in place that impact the tenants.
+As of March 31, 2022, Martin Downs Town Center, located in Palm City, FL, reported that there are no COVID restrictions in place that impact the tenants.
 The notes payable and mortgage payable remained current during COVID.